hassantahan/islamictimes-org/README.md

-# Prayer Times Web App
+# Islamic Times Web App

 A minimal, sleek, and responsive Flask application that displays local Islamic prayer times based on user-provided coordinates or location search.
 Utilizes `islamic_times` for computation and OpenStreetMap for geocoding.